ihcsim/cockroachdb-formula/README.rst

 ``cockroachdb.initdb``
 ----------------------
-This state initialize the CockroachDB instance with a superuser and its database.
-A user-provided SQL script located at ``cockroachdb.initdb.sql.script`` is executed on-start.
+This state initializes the CockroachDB instance with a user-provided superuser and its database.
+In addition, a user-provided SQL script located at ``cockroachdb.initdb.sql.script`` is executed on-start.
 The following pillar instructs CockroachDB to create a superuser ``maxroach`` and its database ``maxroachdb`` after the instance is started successfully.
+Any SQL queries provided at ``cockroachdb/files/queries.sql`` will be also run after the instance is ready.

 .. code:: yaml

   cockroachdb:
     initdb:
-      dbuser: devroach
+      dbuser: maxroach
-      database: devroach_sandbox
+      database: maxroachdb

+      sql:
+        script: salt://cockroachdb/files/queries.sql

 An example user-provided SQL script can be found in ``cockroachdb/files/initdb.sql``.
 This script will automatically be executed as ``cockroachdb.initdb.dbuser`` in ``cockroachdb.initdb.database`` on-start.
 This script will be re-executed on-restart.
 The minion can be instructed to delete this SQL script after the first execution using the ``cockroachdn.initdb.sql.keep`` pillar data.